Public hearing 9: Pathways and barriers to open employment for people with disability

 the experience of women with disability, First Nations people with disability, and people with disability who are from culturally and linguistically diverse, refugee and/or migrant backgrounds, or who identify as LGBTIQA+

 employment programs and how different systems such as the Disability Support Pension, the National Disability Insurance Scheme and Disability Employment Services interact

 how employers can build inclusive workplaces to promote employment opportunities and career advancement for people with disability, as well as making adjustments for people with disability in finding, obtaining, maintaining and returning to employment

 The focus of public hearing 9 was on open employment.
 The Royal Commission is intending to consider segregated employment settings further in later hearings.

-On Wednesday 24 March 2021, starting at about 10am (AEDT), Counsel Assisting presented their oral submissions in relation to Public hearing 9.
+On 24 March 2021, Counsel Assisting presented their oral submissions in relation to Public hearing 9.
 These oral submissions set out the key themes that emerged from the evidence, proposed findings and the proposed scope of the Royal Commission’s further inquiry into the themes and issues identified in the hearing.

 Parties who were granted leave to appear at Public hearing 9 had the opportunity to appear virtually and present oral submissions in response.